 As people the world over become accepting of testing regimes required to diagnose, monitor, and assess outbreaks of the COVID-19, researchers from the University of Southern Queensland are attempting to change the way testing for other types of transmissible infections are understood and utilised – using Artificial Intelligence (AI).

 A cross-disciplinary research team made up of four UniSQ experts and an expert colleague from The University of Queensland have been awarded a $500,000 competitive research grant from the Australian Government as part of its First National Blood Borne Viruses and Sexually Transmissible Infections Research Strategy 2021 – 2025.

 The grant will support the development of a mobile app, supported by AI, centred around sexual health risk behaviours, and screening and testing for Sexually Transmissible Infections, or STIs.

-Dr Zhaohui Tang and Professor Yan Li from USQ’s School of Sciences will lead the project.
+Dr Zhaohui Tang and Professor Yan Li from UniSQ’s School of Sciences will lead the project.

 “Due to the sensitive nature of STI related data, Australians have frequently reported privacy and confidentiality concerns as one of the main barriers to STI testing and treatment,” Dr Tang said.

 “To address this barrier, the research team took an innovative approach to make the AI-based app secure so that participants’ data privacy and confidentiality are guaranteed.

 “Our proposed AI model enables a large group of participants to collaboratively build a common and accurate AI model without exchanging sensitive raw data among themselves.

 Dr Tang said the app would be linked to patterns of behaviour, demographics, and symptoms with a set of information that relates overarching algorithms and the symptoms the user may be experiencing.